Status of Coral Reefs of the World: 2025

 The Global Coral Reef Monitoring Network (GCRMN) is an operational network of the International Coral Reef Initiative that aims to provide the best available scientific information on the status and trends of coral reef ecosystems for their conservation and management.
 The GCRMN is a global network of scientists, managers and organisations that monitor the condition of coral reefs throughout the world.
 The GCRMN operates through 10 regional nodes.

-Given the urgency to conserve coral reefs and the commitments made by countries to 2030, the GCRMN is calling for coral reef monitoring data contributions for the development of its seventh “Status of Coral Reefs of the World” global report which will be released in 2026.
+Given the urgency to conserve coral reefs and the commitments made by countries to 2030, in May 2024, the GCRMN called for the contribution of coral reef monitoring data for the development of its seventh “Status of Coral Reefs of the World” global report to be released in 2026.

 How to Contribute my Data